 As experienced EFL or ESL teachers, working in Europe can be an option if you decide to leave the UK and live in one of the EU countries for some time or permanently.

-If you have lived for a certain number of years in many of the EU countries, for example Spain, you can apply for Spanish citizenship giving you dual citizenship.
-Doing this gives you the option of living and working in the EU or in the UK should the Brits lose their right to work and live in the EU.
+If you have lived for a certain number of years in many of the EU countries, for example Spain, you can apply for citizenship or residency.
+Doing this gives you the option of living and working in the EU should British citizens lose their right to work and live in the EU.

 Get as much work experience abroad as you can to prepare for whatever BREXIT may bring on a long term basis.